Wisdom Tooth Removal

 Extracting Wisdom Teeth

-Unlike other teeth, wisdom tooth removal often requires surgery.
+Unlike other teeth, wisdom tooth removal often requires surgery, sometimes with sedation.
 A partially erupted wisdom tooth or one that simply has not erupted at all cannot be removed by traditional extraction methods.
 The procedure resembles what you might imagine a standard surgical procedure to entail.

 First, an incision (cut) is made in the area to reveal the tooth and surrounding bone, which is then removed as needed for easier access to the tooth.
 The tooth is then removed - usually in parts rather than extracting the entire tooth at once.
 Finally, the area is cleaned and stitched closed.